 7. Make it about the kids.

-Let’s face it, kids have had to be resilient this year — from a scary new virus, to constant school changes and new rules.
 If you have little ones celebrating the holiday, make it all about them this year.
 After all, most extended families can put their differences aside for the sake of the children.
 Arrange the veggie tray in a fun turkey shape, have the kids decorate place cards and get them involved in cooking the meal, opting for healthier substitutions.
 After your meal, set up a Thanksgiving scavenger hunt, game night or craft.
 Grandparents love to teach kids their favorite card games and there are so many ideas online (hello, Pinterest) to turn your holiday into a fun fest for the kiddos.

 8. Check up on family health history.